-432 PHYSICS I PRE/COREQUISITE: Biology or Chemistry
+432 PHYSICS I GRADES: 10-12 PRE/COREQUISITE: None 1 CREDIT

 Physics is a college prep level course and is designed to teach the fundamental concepts of modern physics.
 Basic science concepts such as measuring, graphing and analyzing data will be reinforced.
 The bulk of the topics covered will include forces, motion, energy, electricity, thermodynamics, light, sound, and atomic structure.
 Materials Needed: Notebook and scientific calculator.
-School fee: \$10.
+School fee: \$20.

-442 PHYSICS II GRADES: 10-12

-PRE/COREQUISITE: Biology or Chemistry, Physics 1 CREDIT
+442 PHYSICS II GRADES: 10-12 PRE/COREQUISITE: Biology or Chemistry, Physics 1 CREDIT

 Physics II is a college prep level course and is designed to teach the fundamental concepts of modern physics.
 This course is taught at a slightly slower pace than AP Physics II and may not go as in-depth on some of the topics.
 Being a college prep level course emphasis is placed on critical thinking and mathematical problem solving.
 Topics include Fluids, Temperature and Heat, Kinetic Theory/Thermodynamics, Conductors & Capacitors, Current Electricity, Magnetic Fields, Light and Optics, Modern Physics.
-School fee: \$10.
+School fee: \$20.

-453 AP PHYSICS I PREREQUISITE: Physics 1
+453 AP PHYSICS I GRADES: 10-12 PREREQUISITE: Physics 1 1 CREDIT

 Advanced Placement Physics 1 is a college level ALGEBRA-BASED physics course.
 The objective of this course is to prepare students for the AP exam given in May, which can qualify the student to receive up to one semester of college lecture and lab credit for non-major freshman physics.
 More emphasis is placed on mathematical problem solving and critical thinking.
 Topics include: kinematics, dynamics, work, power, energy, linear momentum, circular motion and rotation, gravitation, oscillation, waves, electrostatics, and current electricity.
-School fee: \$15
+School fee: \$30

-460 ANATOMY AND PHYSIOLOGY
+460 ANATOMY AND PHYSIOLOGY GRADES: 10-12 PREREQUISITE: Biology 1 CREDIT

-PREREQUISITE: Biology